 Ref CIPFA Financial Management Standards Current Status Further Work RAG Status 3.
-Loi ng to Medium-Term Financial Management • F The authority has carried out a credible and transparent financial resilience assessment An annual assessment is made for the prudent minimum level of General Balances and this forms the basis of the budget planning process.
+Lo ng to Medium-Term Financial Management F The authority has carried out a credible and An annual assessment is made for the prudent GREEN transparent financial resilience assessment minimum level of General Balances and this forms the basis of the budget planning process.
 In addition, the authority holds earmarked reserves to manage specific risks such as the Croxley Business Park Reserve and the Business Rates Reserve.
-In making this assessment Officers use the CIPFA Financial GREEN Resilience index to benchmark against other local authorities.
-G The authority understands its prospects for financial sustainability in the longer term and has reported this clearly to members The budget papers and MTFS outline the financial challenges and opportunities facing the Council.
-Budget planning reports to Cabinet clearly set out the financial planning environment and any assumptions made.
-GREEN Н The authority complies with the CIPFA "Prudential Code for Capital Finance in Local Authorities" An annual Capital and Investment Strategy is set by Council alongside a three-year Capital Investment Programme, Treasury Management Strategy, Annual Investment Strategy and Minimum Revenue Provision Policy.
-The Capital Programme is monitored monthly with reports produced quarterly for Leadership Board, Finance Scrutiny Committee and Cabinet.
-Mid-term and Outturn Treasury Management reports are taken to Audit Committee and Cabinet, including monitoring of Prudential Indicators.
-GREEN 1 The authority has a rolling multi-year medium- term financial plan consistent with sustainable service plans The Council has an integrated Business and Budget Planning Process with a three-year MTFS supported by Service Plans.
-GREEN e Annual Budget The Council are due to a proved below and built of 1 ODEEN J The authority complies with its statutory obligations in respect of the budget setting process The Council produces an annual balanced budget and supporting documentation within the necessary timeframe.
-GREEN
+In making this assessment Officers use the CIPFA Financial Resilience index to benchmark against other local authorities.
+G The authority understands its prospects for The budget papers and MTFS outline the financial GREEN financial sustainability in the longer term and has challenges and opportunities facing the Council. reported this clearly to members Budget planning reports to Cabinet clearly set out the financial planning environment and any assumptions made. Н The authority complies with the CIPFA An annual Capital and Investment Strategy is set by GREEN "Prudential Code for Capital Finance in Local Council alongside a three-year Capital Investment Authorities" Programme, Treasury Management Strategy, Annual Investment Strategy and Minimum Revenue Provision Policy.
+The Capital Programme is monitored monthly with reports produced quarterly for Corporate Management Board, Finance Scrutiny Committee and Cabinet.
+Mid-term and Outturn Treasury Management reports are taken to Audit Committee and Cabinet, The cuthority has a relling multi year modium including monitoring of Prudential Indicators.
+GREEN ' The authority has a rolling multi-year medium- The Council has an integrated Business and Budget GREEN term financial plan consistent with sustainable Planning Process with a three-year MTFS supported by Service Plans.
+1 Th service plans e Annual Budget by Service Flatis.
+The Council produces on appual belonged budget and 1 CDEEN J The authority complies with its statutory obligations in respect of the budget setting The Council produces an annual balanced budget and supporting documentation within the necessary GREEN timeframe.
+1 process l unicilanic.